webreinvent/vaah-docs/docs/vaahstore/index.md

 ### Why VaahStore ?

-- It is completely opensource.
+- It is open-source.
-- It is based on latest and stable versions.
+- It is based on latest and stable versions `larave 10`,`vue 3` and `VaahCMS` .
-- It is suitable for small to large individual or companies.
+- It is suitable for small to large business.
 - It can be customizable.

 ## Requirements